renan-peres/renan-peres/README.md

 Hello there! 👋

-I'm a Analytics Engineer with a solid background in accounting and finance, specializing in Microsoft data/cloud products.
+I'm an Analytics Engineer and Finance professional with a strong skill set in data integration, financial reporting, business intelligence, and process automation.

+Pursuing advanced degrees in Finance and Business Analytics to complement hands-on experience with Microsoft Fabric, Power BI, Excel, SQL, Python, and R.

+Skilled in automating financial processes and developing strategic dashboards that drive operational efficiency and inform executive decision-making.

+Multilingual (Portuguese, English, Spanish) with a global perspective, seeking to leverage my technical expertise and business acumen to drive data-driven solutions in finance and analytics.

 Feel free to connect with me on LinkedIn or via email.